khulnasoft/AiKit/docs/overview/deep_dive/ivy_lint.rst

 Integration and Usage
 ---------------------

-To get the best out of ``ivy-lint``, integrate it within a pre-commit hook.
-This ensures that whenever code changes are about to be committed, the suite checks and, if needed, formats the files to align with Ivy's standards.
+To get the best out of ``aikit-lint``, integrate it within a pre-commit hook.
+This ensures that whenever code changes are about to be committed, the suite checks and, if needed, formats the files to align with Aikit's standards.

-For comprehensive details on weaving ``ivy-lint`` into your development practices, kindly refer to our `formatting guide <formatting.rst>`_.
+For comprehensive details on weaving ``aikit-lint`` into your development practices, kindly refer to our `formatting guide <formatting.rst>`_.

 Contribution
 ------------

-We’re always thrilled to welcome contributions to ``ivy-lint``.
+We’re always thrilled to welcome contributions to ``aikit-lint``.
 If you're brimming with ideas for a new formatter or can enhance our existing ones, please connect with us either on our GitHub repository or our `discord <https://discord.gg/Y3prZYHS>`_ channel.

 Round Up
 --------

-``ivy-lint`` stands as a testament to Ivy's commitment to code clarity and uniformity.
+``aikit-lint`` stands as a testament to Aikit's commitment to code clarity and uniformity.
 As the landscape of our needs shifts, we foresee further refining and expanding our suite of formatters.

 For all discussions or inquiries, you're always welcome on `discord <https://discord.gg/Y3prZYHS>`_ in the `formatting thread <https://discord.com/channels/799879767196958751/1190247322626572408>`_.